 The third method is best, but it does involve purchasing a special tool called a Blindmark.
 A magnetic insert goes into the receptacle, and then drywall is installed.
-With another magnetic piece--which happens to be the same size as a receptacle face--you locate the insert.
+With another magnetic piece—which happens to be the same size as a receptacle face—you locate the insert.
 Draw an outline around the second magnetic piece with a pencil and cut around the outline.
 Perfect holes usually result.

 Drywall Joints Are Too Tight

 Failed Drywall Joints

-This isn't always possible, though, and in situations where a seam between panels falls over air--known as a hanging joint--failure of the joint is quite likely.
+Ideally, all joints between drywall panels would fall over framing members, where both edges can be screwed down securely—top, bottom, and on both sides.
+This isn't always possible, though, and in situations where a seam between panels falls over the air—known as a hanging joint—failure of the joint is likely.

-So for situations like very tall walls, cover the wall with long panels installed horizontally, so that the hanging joints are supported by studs every 16 inches.
+So for situations such as very tall walls, cover the wall with long panels installed horizontally, so that the hanging joints are supported by studs every 16 inches.
 Any hanging joint more than 16 inches in span is likely to fail though, so another alternative is to nail in an extra stud or sleeper blocking to provide a surface to nail the joint.